valters-tomsons/spectabis-next/README.md

 * Linux (the point of the whole project)
 * Windows (obviously)

-Support for Mac OS is possible, not a priority.
+Support for Mac OS is possible.
 I won't go out of my way to make sure it works there though.

 ## Must Have Features
 * Per-game configurations
 * Box-art Scraping
 * Basic emulator setting configuration
 * Global Controller profiles
+* ROM serial discovery (including .iso, .gz, .cso, .cue)

 ## Nice to have
 * Plugin configuration
 * Controller support
 * Couch mode
+* Playstation 1 game support and anything that comes with it
+* Extension (Plugin) System

+## Coding Standarts
+I've yet to come up with exact guidelines, but I try to follow SOLID principles wherever it's sensible.
+There's also full dependency injection with AutoFac, that includes Avalonia constructor injection etc.

+Let's keep third party dependencies to a minimum and use them sensibly.